Vivian Woodward: International career

 He made his England debut in 1903, scoring twice in a 4–0 win against Ireland.
 Between 1903 and 1911, he won 23 full caps and scored 29 goals, setting an English record that would last until the 1950s.
 He also played in three unofficial international matches against South Africa in 1910, scoring a further four goals.
 At the time, England only usually played three matches a season, for the British Home Championship, but two tours to central Europe in 1908 and 1909 netted Woodward 15 goals (over half his total).
 He held the overall England goalscoring record, either jointly or alone, for 47 years – longer than any other player until surpassed by Tom Finney in 1958.
 With his 28th and 29th goals, the last of his career, he overhauled Steve Bloomer against Wales in March 1911, and was not himself overtaken until Tom Finney scored his 30th (and last) goal in October 1958.

-He also turned out 44 times for England Amateurs and scored 57 goals, most of them against inferior European teams.
-In one match against France in 1906, the Times and Sporting Life credit Woodward with eight goals in a 15–0 win, although FIFA's official record of the match credits him with only four goals.
-However he did score six against Netherlands in 1909.
-30 of his amateur appearances and 44 goals were in matches recognized as full internationals by FIFA and the opposition's Football Associations, though not by the FA.
+He also turned out 44 times for England Amateurs and scored 57 goals.
+England Amateurs played most of its internationals against the full representative sides of Europe, whose football was much less developed than that of the British at the time, and this huge gap between them often resulted in the Europeans getting trashed by the English, and Woodward would thus often score several goals per match.
+For instance, in one match against France in 1906, the Times and Sporting Life credit Woodward with eight goals in a 15–0 win, although FIFA's official record of the match credits him with only four goals.
+However, he did score six against Netherlands in 1909.